 This final category is the most extreme, rare, and dangerous.
 Sometimes associated with pathological lying, the difference lies in the emotions associated and the overall application.
 This is what makes it harder to spot.
 If someone is lying all the time, is it habitual, do they genuinely not feel anything or both?

 Psychopathy, in general, is a challenging personality type to encounter and respond to.
-If you believe you are dealing with someone who is genuinely psychopathic, it is highly recommended you reach out to a professional.
+If you believe you are dealing with genuinely psychopathic people, it is highly recommended you reach out to a professional.

 How to Deal With Different Liars